hamzatahir9466/zaptask-api/README.md

 The system demonstrates basic ideas behind background processing, caching, TTL-based cleanup, and RESTful API design.

 ## Notes
-This project was built as a portfolio piece to explore Fastify, Redis, and event-driven backend patterns.
+This project was designed as a portfolio piece to explore Fastify, Redis, and event-driven backend patterns.
 It’s a great starting point for building more advanced task systems with queues or observability.